fallen-icarus/p2p-wallet/README.md

 complex transactions.
 It functions like an online marketplace's shopping cart where uses add actions to their cart until they are ready to "checkout".
 By enabling users to compose actions together into a single transaction, users have access to significantly better economic opportunities (e.g., composing a DEX with an options contract execution) while saving 10x more money in the long run.
+It has builtin support for a full DeFi stack: DEX, lending/borrowing, options trading, and aftermarket.
+Furthermore, since it uses the p2p-DeFi protocols, it is the first fully-decentralized and censorship-resistant DeFi experience.
+There is no multisig or central point of failure that can be used to stop any part of it.

 ## Motivation

 An overwhelming majority of Cardano's potential is wasted due to users being extremely limited in what they can put in a transaction.
-If you have split your delegation across two staking credentials, why does it require two transactions to update your delegation preferences (e.g., one transaction per credential)?
+If you split your delegation across two staking credentials, why does it require two transactions to update your delegation preferences (e.g., one transaction per credential)?
 If you have a DEX position you intend to close, why can't you close the position and send the money to a friend in the same transaction?
-Finally, if you want to buy an options contract but don't have the required asset to buy it, why can't you exchange for the asset on a DEX and use it to buy the options contract in the same transaction?
+Finally, if you want to buy an options contract but don't have the required asset to buy it, why can't you exchange for the required asset on a DEX and use it to buy the options contract in the same transaction?

 The reason why the answers to the above questions are universally "No" is a product of how DApps and frontends (aka wallets) are designed.
 The eUTxO model natively supports *arbitrary* action compositions within transactions.
 Unfortunately, developers are simply not taking advantage of it, and by extension, they are preventing Cardano users from being able to take advantage of it.

-There are two main reasons why developers need to start prioritizing support for composing actions within Cardano transactions:
+There are three main reasons why developers need to start prioritizing support for composing actions within Cardano transactions:

 ### Cost Savings